Alex Castellanos: 1980s and 1990s: Early political work

 Castellanos began his career working on the successful 1984 re-election campaigns for United States Senators Jesse Helms and Strom Thurmond.
 While working on these campaigns Castellanos met Mike Murphy, with whom he later formed the firm Murphy & Castellanos.
 Their firm worked on Bob Dole's 1988 presidential campaign.
 In 1989, Castellanos became a partner at National Media, Inc.

 In 1990, Castellanos again worked on the re-election campaign for Jesse Helms.
 During the campaign, Castellanos drew media attention for an ad he created that showed the hands of a white man holding a rejection letter because he had lost a job to a minority worker.
-The ad, known as "Hands", was criticized by supporters of Helms' opponent, Harvey Gantt for appealing to racial biases of white voters.
-Castellanos later explained that the intended message behind the ad was that "nobody should get a job, or be denied a job because of the color of their skin."
+The ad, known as "Hands", was criticized by supporters of Helms' opponent, Harvey Gantt, for appealing to racial biases of white voters.
+Castellanos later explained that the intended message behind the ad was that "you shouldn't get a job or be denied a job because of the color of your skin."
 Also in 1990, Castellanos created television commercials for Bob Martinez's re-election campaign for governor of Florida.

 Throughout the 1990s, Castellanos worked on a variety of Republican campaigns as a media consultant and strategist.
 These included George H. W. Bush's 1992 presidential election campaign, Jeb Bush's 1994 campaign for governor of Florida, and Guy Millner's 1994 campaign for governor of Georgia.